github/codeql/docs/language/learn-ql/writing-queries/debugging-queries.rst

 Before reading the tips below, it is worth reiterating a few important points about CodeQL and the QL language:

 - CodeQL `predicates <https://help.semmle.com/QL/ql-handbook/predicates.html>`__ and `classes <https://help.semmle.com/QL/ql-handbook/types.html#classes>`__ are evaluated to database `tables <https://en.wikipedia.org/wiki/Table_(database)>`__.
 Large predicates generate large tables with many rows, and are therefore expensive to compute.
-- The QL language is implemented using standard database operations and `relational algebra <https://en.wikipedia.org/wiki/Relational_algebra>`__ (such as join, projection, union, etc.).
+- The QL language is implemented using standard database operations and `relational algebra <https://en.wikipedia.org/wiki/Relational_algebra>`__ (such as join, projection, and union).
 For further information about query languages and databases, see :doc:`About QL <../about-ql>`.
-- Queries are evaluated *bottom-up*, which means that a predicate is not evaluated until **all** of the predicates that it depends on are evaluated.
+- Queries are evaluated *bottom-up*, which means that a predicate is not evaluated until *all* of the predicates that it depends on are evaluated.
 For more information on query evaluation, see `Evaluation of QL programs <https://help.semmle.com/QL/ql-handbook/evaluation.html>`__ in the QL handbook.

 Performance tips
 ----------------

-Follow the guidelines below to ensure that you don't get get tripped up by the most common CodeQL performance pitfalls.
+Follow the guidelines below to ensure that you don't get tripped up by the most common CodeQL performance pitfalls.

 Eliminate cartesian products
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~